-\cite{McIntyre1955} concluded with three important concepts.
-Firstly, he demonstrated that the different two-phase design combinations can induce different error variances for the treatment effects, because different designs will result in the different combinations of the variance components.
-Secondly, based on the example experiment, with doubling in the replication in the Phase 2 experiment, the error variance for the treatment effects is reduced by only $19\%$; however, the amount time for complete the experiment is doubled.
-Finally, if there is no treatment replication within the Phase 1 experiment, then the error variance for the treatment effects will be inflated.
-This is because the error variance will include the variation of between leaves within plants from both Phase 1 and Phase 2 experiments.
+\cite{McIntyre1955} concluded by identifying three important concepts.
+First, he demonstrated that the different two-phase design combinations can induce different error variances for the treatment effects, because different designs cause different combinations of the variance components.
+Second, based on the example experiment, given doubling in the replication in the Phase 2 experiment, the error variance for the treatment effects is reduced by only $19\%$, but the time required to complete the experiment is doubled.
+Third, the absence of treatment replication within the Phase 1 experiment inflates the error variance for the treatment effects.
+This is because the error variance includes the variation among leaves from single plants from both the Phase 1 and Phase 2 experiments.

-In summary, the construction of the ANOVA table with EMS is shown to be essential for illustrating the linear combination of the variance components.
-This is because it allows the estimation of the error variance for the treatment effects.
-However, the method in constructing the ANOVA table with EMS was not mentioned by \cite{McIntyre1955}.
+To summarize, the construction of the ANOVA table with EMS is shown to be essential to illustrate the linear combination of the variance components because it allows the estimation of the error variance for the treatment effects.
+However, the method used to construct the ANOVA table with EMS was not mentioned by \cite{McIntyre1955}.

 \section{Non-orthogonal structure of the two-phase experiment}

-\cite{Curnow1959} revisits the theory of two-phase experiments, where he produced a new ANOVA table of the overall analysis for \citeauthor{McIntyre1955}'s last example.
-The new ANOVA table is better than the ANOVA presents by \cite{McIntyre1955}, because it shows every SS and the corresponding \emph{degrees of freedom} (DF) for the light treatment experiment.
-In addition, the ANOVA table also shows the separation of the treatment effects into two sources of variation.
-The first treatment effects estimate contains the variance components of between leaves from the assay plants whereas the second treatment effects estimate does not. \cite{Curnow1959} terms these first and second estimations of the treatment effects are \emph{sums} and \emph{differences} analyses, respectively, which are equivalent of \emph{inter} and \emph{intra}-block analyses, respectively. \cite{Curnow1959} then showed how to combine the inter- and intra-block analyses using the weights computed from the variance of treatment estimate.
-Nevertheless, the new ANOVA table, given by \cite{Curnow1959}, emphasised in the combining the estimates from the intra- and inter-block analyses which provides a first improvement in developing a better analytic procedure for the two-phase experiments.
+\cite{Curnow1959} revisited the theory of two-phase experiments and produced a new ANOVA table presenting an overall analysis of the last example from \citeauthor{McIntyre1955}.
+The new ANOVA table is better than that presented by \cite{McIntyre1955}, because it shows every SS and the corresponding \emph{degrees of freedom} (DF) for the light treatment experiment.
+Additionally, the ANOVA table also shows the separation of the treatment effects according to source of variation.
+The first estimate of treatment effects contains the variance components between leaves from the assay plants, whereas the second estimate does not. \cite{Curnow1959} labels these first and second estimations of the treatment effects as \emph{sums} and \emph{differences} analyses, respectively, which are equivalent to \emph{inter} and \emph{intra}-block analyses, respectively. \cite{Curnow1959} then showed how to combine the inter- and intra-block analyses using the weights computed from the variance of treatment estimate.
+Nevertheless, the new ANOVA table, given by \cite{Curnow1959}, emphasised the combination of estimates from the intra- and inter-block analyses, which provides a first step towards developing a better analytical procedure for the two-phase experiments.

-\cite{Wood1988} then discussed the non-orthogonal block structure of the two-phase experiments which is an extension from the theory described by \cite{Curnow1959}.
-The non-orthogonal structure is typically occurred when the treatment effects that can be estimated from both inter- and intra-block analyses, as seen from example from \cite{McIntyre1955} and \cite{Curnow1959}, i.e.\ non-orthogonal treatment structure.
-Similarly, the non-orthogonal block structure can also occur when the block factor from the Phase 1 experiment is confounded with the block factor of the Phase 2 experiment for the two-phase experiment.
-The amount of orthogonality can be measured by the \emph{efficiency factor} which is the amount of treatment information presents for the intra-block analysis \citep{Yates1936}.
-Thus, the efficiency factor should also be used to measure the amount of block information for the cases of non-orthogonal block structure.
+\cite{Wood1988} then discussed the non-orthogonal block structure of the two-phase experiments, which is an extension of the theory described by \cite{Curnow1959}.
+The non-orthogonal structure typically occurs when the treatment effects can be estimated from both inter- and intra-block analyses, as in the examples from \cite{McIntyre1955} and \cite{Curnow1959}, i.e.\ non-orthogonal treatment structure.
+Similarly, the non-orthogonal block structure can also occur when the block factor from the Phase 1 experiment is confounded with that from the Phase 2 experiment for the two-phase experiment.
+The orthogonality can be measured by the \emph{efficiency factor} which is the amount of treatment information presented for the intra-block analysis \citep{Yates1936}.
+Thus, the efficiency factor should also be used to measure the block information for cases involving non-orthogonal block structure.